 Dambulla is about 150km north of the capital, Colombo.

 Local television showed footage of the aftermath of the explosion.
+The bus’s roof was partly blown off, windows were shattered and the vehicle’s steel frame bent and torn.

 Many of the injured were taken to hospital by civilian vehicle.